mlund01/scheduler/README.md

 }
 ```

-9. As a manager, I want to contact an employe, by seeing employee details
+9. As a manager, I want to contact an employee, by seeing employee details

 As simple as getting the user with their id... also easy if you want to get the details of an employee from a shift, just use the link in the response object.